Sim4n6/plasoWiki/Codereview.md

 ## Code Review

 All code submitted into the plaso project goes through code review.
-We use the tool Rietveld available on [codereview.appspot.com](https://codereview.appspot.com), which may not be perfect but we consider it good enough for our purposes.
+We use the GitHub codereview process, which while not perfect, is good enough for our purposes.

 One helpful hint is while you have a code in code review monitor the development mailing list for large changes or new dependencies that may potentially affect your code.
 Such changes may include code re-factors that change plugin interface while you have a plugin in review.
 These should be rare but they do happen every now and then.